stevix77/BetFriends/README.md

 ### Integration tests

-My integration tests have to check if the code is running well with something outside of my code.
+Integration tests have to check if the code is running well with system outside of my code.
 So generally, I test that repositories in my infrastructure layer can communicate with a database.
 For that I'm using a docker container with a sql server image.
 To start docker image, you'll have to run the command 'docker compose up' at the root of the repo.

 ### E2E tests